cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 - [TablespaceConfiguration](#postgresql-cnpg-io-v1-TablespaceConfiguration)

-<p>StorageConfiguration is the configuration of the storage of the PostgreSQL instances
+<p>StorageConfiguration is the configuration used to create and reconcile PVCs,
-TODO: update the comment</p>
+usable for WAL volumes, PGDATA volumes, or tablespaces</p>

 <table class="table">